nomanreshad/MedRemind/README.md

 - **Shared State & Dependency Injection:** Uses Koin for multiplatform DI.
 - **UI/UX:** Adopts Material Design 3 with support for responsive layouts, accessibility, and themed assets/icons.
 - **Persistence:** Data is stored with platform-native databases via Kotlin Multiplatform libraries.
-- **Alarm & Notification Handling:** Each platform has its own scheduler and receiver—alarms are scheduled natively per OS, but presented in a unified way to users.
+- **Alarm & Notification Handling:** Each platform has its own scheduler and receiver.
+Alarms are scheduled natively per OS, but presented in a unified way to users.